If you’re trying to decide between El Nido Tour C and El Nido Tour A, I can’t make the decision for you as we all have our own preferences.

-But if I were to mix Tour A and C, my top 5 picks would be Big Lagoon (Tour A), Talisay Beach (Tour C), Secret Beach (Tour C), Secret Lagoon (Tour A), and Seven Commando (Tour A).
-Looking at these choices, it might seem like Tour A would be the winner.
-However, for some reason, I personally prefer Tour C over Tour A, even though they offer almost the same activities.
+However, if I were to combine the best spots from both tours, my top five picks would be: Big Lagoon (Tour A), Talisay Beach (Tour C), Secret Beach (Tour C), Secret Lagoon (Tour A), and Seven Commando (Tour A).
+Looking at these choices, it may seem like Tour A would be the winner.

 Tour C Summary